CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagepriority.md

 | Use an expression | `EmailMessagePriority.NonUrgent` | `EmailMessagePriority.NonUrgent`| Expression |  |
 | Use an expression | `EmailMessagePriority.Urgent` | `EmailMessagePriority.Urgent`| Expression |  |

-A `EmailMessage` can also be created using the Literal Editor by filling in the necessary values for the following properties:
+A `EmailMessagePriority` can also be created using the Literal Editor by filling in the necessary values for the following properties:

 ...